Enhanced Ecommerce (EE) is a Google Analytics plug-in that provides merchants with better insights for the shopping behavior of users.

-Why use Enhanced Commerce?
+Why use Enhanced Ecommerce?

-Not only that, but merchants can segment data based on ecommerce events — which users visited your product pages, where the customer journey hit a roadblock (e.g. a customer pondered a product but didn’t add it to cart, etc.) or which steps of the checkout process a user abandoned their cart.
+Not only that, but merchants can segment data based on ecommerce events — which users visited your product pages, where the customer journey hit a roadblock (e.g. a customer pondered a product but didn’t add it to cart, etc.) or during which steps of the checkout process a user abandoned their cart.

 Ultimately, this kind of data helps merchants zoom in on their sales funnel and alter the parts of the process that don’t lead to conversion.

 Enchanced Ecommerce implementation is no small feat, but it also depends on a number of factors — the size of your store, the number and type of Google Analytics custom dimensions you need to add, etc.

 Without question, Google Tag Manager is the simplest and best way to enable Enhanced Ecommerce in Google Analytics.

 If you already use Google Tag Manager (GTM) to track page views, you must send ecommerce data via Google Tag Manager.

 If you don’t already use GTM, it’s simple to set up: just activate Enhanced Ecommerce within your Google Analytics tags and use a dataLayer as an ecommerce data source.
 Just make sure the dataLayer contains all ecommerce data.